priti-myprofile/office-details-/README.md

 # office-details-
-this is my first program in guthub
+this is my first Git repository
+Author _ Priti